PCs

 As they progressed, the pools they encountered were larger and more common-- and inhabited.
 Giant frogs, aggressive lizards, a swimming snake-- the party learned to stay away from the water.
 Sakatha's palace of course was surrounded by water.
 There was a rocky island, fronted by a roofless colonnade and a flight of steps leading down to the 30-foot expanse of water separating this edifice from the muddy sand where the party tied their horses and stood surveying the scene.
 But rather than venture into the water, the party circled the island and found that it was in fact a near-peninsula.
 The party filed across a narrow spit onto the island, and then picked a path around the side and then onto the top of the island.

-don't roll a 1 by Brayodon't roll a 1, a photo by Brayo on Flickr.
+don't roll a 1, a photo by Brayo on Flickr.

 Chinese Silk Painting, a photo by Vivek 181088 on Flickr.